rohandesai1/RepCounter/README.md

-# 👑 **REP COUNTER** 👑
+# **Rep Counter**

 ## Introduction

   This project utilizes Mediapipes cutting edge Pose esitmation model and OpenCv's image processing to count repetitions of exercises in real-time.
 The program can calculate angles and distances between specific body parts, and use this information to count the number of repetitions performed during an exercise.
+To see the program in action, go to the Demo section.
 The full explanation and details are listed in the **[Explanation](https://github.com/rohandesai1/RepCounter/blob/main/README.md#explanation)** section.
-To get started, please read **[Usage](https://github.com/rohandesai1/RepCounter/blob/main/README.md#usage)**.
+To run this program on your own device, please read **[Usage](https://github.com/rohandesai1/RepCounter/blob/main/README.md#usage)**.

 ## Usage